 Eileen Guo is an independent print journalist and audio producer that covers communities on the fringe.

-Eileen has reported from Afghanistan, China, Mexico, and across both rural and urban parts of the United States on topics including elections fraud, cross-border fake news, and transnational smuggling networks.
-She is particularly interested in the costs and consequences of “progress.”
+Eileen has reported from Afghanistan, China, Mexico, and across both rural and urban parts of the United States on topics including elections fraud, fake news, and smuggling networks.
+She is particularly interested in telling transnational and cross-border stories — or finding the ways that local stories have transnational/cross-border reverberations.

 Her reporting has been published in the the New York Times online, Wired, New York Magazine, HuffPost, NPR, South China Morning Post, Nikkei Asian Review, The Alpinist, as well as in book projects.
 Her interviews and previous work have been featured on CBS, Vice, Foreign Policy, Fast Company, and Fox News, among others.